Optional

 .
 If listener

-how many times the listener is found in the list of the listeners of the
+return how many times the listener is found in the list of the listeners

 The name of the event being listened for